Salesforce

 General troubleshooting

-What it indicates: This alarm signals when the battery voltage is below 12.5 volts at the end of an 18-hour charge cycle, indicating the battery isn’t charging properly.
+What it indicates: This warning signals when the battery voltage is below 12.5 volts at the end of an 18-hour charge cycle, indicating the battery isn’t charging properly.

 Checks to perform